tanjimTC/how-to-become-wordpress-core-contributor/README.md

 **Start Contributing**

 1. Join the WordPress Community
 Slack: Join the [WordPress Slack](https://make.wordpress.org/chat/) to connect with other contributors.
-Once you’re logged in, you can join channels like #core, {% embed #good-first-bugs %}, and {% embed #polyglots %}.
+Once you’re logged in, you can join channels like #core, #good-first-bugs and #polyglots.

 Trac: WordPress uses Trac for issue tracking.
 Visit [core.trac.wordpress.org](https://core.trac.wordpress.org/) to find open tickets.